jeka-dev/jeka/README.md

 JeKa builds itself.
 To build JeKa full distribution from sources, the simpler is to use your IDE.

-Once distribution created, add the distrib folder to your PATH environment variable.

 ## Build JeKa from IntelliJ

 * Clone this repository into IntelliJ.
 Project is already configured (.iml and modules.xml are stored in git).
-* Add the `JEKA_CACHE_DIR` variable pointing on [USER_HOME]/.jeka/cache
+* If you have not installed JeKa plugin, add the `JEKA_CACHE_DIR` variable pointing on [USER_HOME]/.jeka/cache
 * Make sure the project is configured with a JDK8 or higher.
 * Run 'FULL BUILD' in Intellij _Run Configurations_ to perform a full build of core + plugins + complete test suite.
 * Run 'FAST BUILD' in Intellij _Run Configurations_ to perform a fast build of the core without tests.

-> For debugging the project, you have to set up Intellij in order to workaround with an Intellij issue :
+> For debugging the project, you may have to set up Intellij in order to workaround with an Intellij issue :
 > Settings/Preferences | Build, Execution, Deployment | Debugger | Data Views | Kotlin | enable "Disable coroutine agent.
 > [See here](https://stackoverflow.com/questions/68753383/how-to-fix-classnotfoundexception-kotlinx-coroutines-debug-agentpremain-in-debu)